 Their prices aren't in HKD unfortunately.
 You'll find lists showing their own JPY to HKD exchange rates which is usually slightly more pricier than the market rate but, it's still cheaper than importing the printed media yourself considering how heavy they can be.

 Other than the pop culture goods, you can also visit their supermarket floor to stock up on Japanese food and snacks too.
 You'll find some products that aren't available in the local 7 Eleven or other convenience stores.

 Their toys floor has some crane game prizes for sale but don't expect niche or scale figures there.

 There's another Sogo in Tsim Sha Tsui but don't bother with that outlet as it only sells mainstream fashion and travel goods.

 Don Don Donki

-And just 5 minutes walk away is Japan's rebranded bargains store, Don Donquiote.
+And just 5 minutes walk away from the Sogo above is Japan's rebranded bargains store, Don Quijote.
 There are multiple branches around HK including one in the popular tourist area of Tsim Sha Tsui but most of them are only a single floor high.
 This one is four floors high (or three if you exclude the food court floor) which means a bigger selection of goods of course.